KorfLab/SABR/README.md

 - `bakeoff` top-level program for running a bakeoff
 - `data/` directory with some sample files (1% of favorite genomes)
 - `src/` directory with programs that run various parts of the bakeoff
+- `2025/` directory with specifics for the 2025 study